jlr2/IntroductionPaaS/README.md

 <br/><br/><br/>

 #### Section 3.- Docker containers: not persistent.
+&nbsp;&nbsp;&nbsp;This section explains the need to use persistent volumes due to data in containers are lost.
+Read [Uso de volúmenes persistentes](https://iesgn.github.io/cloudandrelated/es_docker.html#/10).
+    This is a summary about the previous reading:
  - Data stored in a container is not persistent.
  - When data must be stored persistently, volumes must be used.
- - The scenario is: the application is decoupled from the data, that is, the application will run in a container and the data in a persistent medium external to the container.
+ - The scenario is: the **application is decoupled from the data**, that is, the application will run in a container and the data in a persistent medium external to the container.
 Advantages:
    + If the container fails, information is not lost, you only need to create a new container.
    + If the data is updated it is not necessary to build a new image.
- - Example:
+ - Example
- * we are going to create a container with a MySQL server; the data is stored in a persistent volume:
+    * We are going to create a container with a MySQL server; the data is stored in a persistent volume:
         > $ docker run --name some-mysql -v /opt/mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=asdasd -d mysql
     * Create a database called *dbtest*
         > $ docker exec -it some-mysql bash

         > root@75544a024f9b:/# mysql -u root -p -h localhost

         > ...

         > create database dbtest;
- * Delete the container.
+    * Delete the container
     > $ docker container rm -f some-mysql
     * Create a new container:
     > $ docker run --name some-mysql2 -v /opt/mysql:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=asdasd -d mysql
     * Verify that the database is still created
     > $ docker exec -it some-mysql bash

     > root@75544a024f9b:/# mysql -u root -p -h localhost

     > ...

     > show  databases;

 <br><br>